 I grew up in New York City and theater has always played a leading role in my cultural life.
 My mother’s best friend was Marian Seldes, a glorious Broadway actress who secured a spot in the Guinness Book of World Records for having never missed a performance of the long-running Death Trap.
 It was she who gave me my first peek backstage at live production.

 Although I eventually moved into television professionally, the stage remained my first love as an audience member.
-I was, therefore, thrilled to be offered membership in the Drama Desk in the fall of 2015.
-I learned a great deal about writing from my fellow critics and maybe more importantly from the playwrights I had the pleasure to meet.
+I was, therefore, thrilled to be offered membership in the Drama Desk in 2015 followed by the American Theatre Critics Association in 2017.
+I have learned a great deal about writing from my fellow critics and maybe more importantly from the playwrights I have had the pleasure to meet.

 It is essential that theater in this city stays vibrant, varied, and accessible.
 This can only happen if audiences are driven by their own tastes and not solely by buzz.
 It is from that viewpoint that I created my column and make this pledge to my readers: